eagereyes/eagereyes.org/blog/2008/electoral-college-and-second-terms.md

 ---
 title: "The Electoral College and Second Terms"
 description: "The Electoral College is a key aspect of the US presidential elections.
-Its mechanics and distribution of electors are crucial for presidential campaigns and determine the so-called battleground states &ndash;&nbsp;and possibly also distort the will of the people.
+Its mechanics and distribution of electors are crucial for presidential campaigns and determine the so-called battleground states &ndash; and possibly also distort the will of the people.
 I was interested this last effect, so I did a little analysis."
 date: 2008-10-07 22:31:32
 tags: Politics
 featuredImage: https://media.eagereyes.org/media/2008/Popular-Electoral-teaser.png